Urias sharp, Dodgers unload in rout of Padres – KION546

 The Dodgers staked Urias to an early lead against Sean Manaea (7-8).
 Betts led off the bottom of the first with a triple on a ball that was misplayed by Padres right fielder Juan Soto.
 Turner followed with his 19th homer.

-Los Angeles made it 3-0 in the third on Will Smith’s RBI double.
+Los Angeles made it 3-0 in the third on Smith’s RBI double.

 Betts connected for a three-run homer in the fourth.
 It gave him one more home run than he had in his American League MVP season of 2018.